 Today Mount Gerizim is both an archaeological site, a national park, and a sacred pilgrimage destination for Samaritans.
 The main visible finds are of the Byzantine period church and the Samaritan Temple buried beneath it.
 The site it reached through the Samaritan town of Kiryat Luza where a local visitor center provides a great introduction to the Samaritans and the their heritage.

-A visit to Mount Gerizim can be combined with a tour of the West Bank.
+A tour of Mount Gerizim can be combined with a tour of the West Bank.